Race and ethnicity in Brazil: Controversy

 The remarkable difference of the popular system is the use of the term "moreno".
 This is actually difficult to translate into English, and carries a few different meanings.
 Derived from Latin maurus, meaning inhabitant of Mauritania, traditionally it is used as a term to distinguish White people with dark hair, as opposed to "ruivo" (redhead) and "loiro" (blonde).
 It is also commonly used as a term for people with an olive complexion, a characteristic that is often found in connection with dark hair.
 In connection to this, it is used as a term for suntanned people, and is commonly opposed to "pálido" (pale) and "amarelo" (yellow), which in this case refer to people who aren't frequently exposed to sun.
 Finally, it is also often used as a euphemism for "pardo" and "preto".

 Finally, the Black movement system, in direct opposition to the popular system, groups "pardos" and "pretos" in a single category, "negro" (and not Afro-Brazilian).
 This looks more similar to the American racial perception, but there are some subtle differences.
-First, as other Brazilians, the Black movement understands that not everybody with some African descent is Black, and that many or most White Brazilians indeed have African (or Amerindian, or both) ancestrals – so a "one-drop rule" isn't what the Black movement envisages.
+First, as other Brazilians, the Black movement understands that not everybody with some African descent is Black, and that many or most White Brazilians indeed have African (or Amerindian, or both) ancestrals – so a "one-drop rule" is not what the Black movement envisages.